nickreactjs/nickreactjs/README.md

 ### Hi there, I'm Nick 👋

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything Flask
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to meditate